-A Pty Ltd is a private company that an only limited number of shareholders own.
+A Pty Ltd is a private company that has only a limited number of shareholders.
 It offers a number of advantages for businesses.
-This incudes limited liability, which means that the shareholders are not personally liable for the debts of the company.
+This includes limited liability, which means that the shareholders are not personally liable for the debts of the company.
 Proprietary limited companies are also relatively easy to set up and maintain, offering several tax benefits.

 A Pty Ltd company, often the preferred structure for small business owners, is distinct from a public company in several key ways.
 In this article, we will take a closer look at proprietary limited companies and explore why they are an excellent choice for businesses in NSW.